takenet/blip-docs/source/includes/en/auth.md

  On `Webhook` whatever request(messages/notifications/commands) must contain a authorization header (Authorization) with Key type, as showed on chatbot settings.

- On both `C# and Javascript` you will need to find your identifier and access key and put in a specific place
+ On both `C# and Javascript` you will need to check credentials inside configurations menu and find your identifier and access key.
+Then you need to put they in a specific place.

- With `C#` the authentication of your chatbot is made on application.json file.
-Basically this file define all receivers and others control properties. check example on C# tab

- With `Javascript` in order to instantiating the client use ClientBuilder class informing the identifier and access key. each client instance represent a server connection and can be reused.

  See `examples` at code sidebar